malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

    III) Lump annealer embedding as composite of single gate annealer embeddings
    	  - Notes and ideas on this approach
+	  	- Manually composed embeddings from which general composition rules will be discerned
 	  - TODO list for implementation of this approach

 -----------------------------------------------------------------------------------------------------